Mimis Papaioannou: 1968–1969

 On 18 September 1968, Papaioannou scored in AEK's first win in the European Cup, opening the score in the 3–0 over Jeunesse Esch.
 On 27 October 1968 in the derby against Olympiacos at Faliro, AEK were leading by 3–2 with Papaioannou having scored once and by the end of the match their goalkeeper, Serafidis was sent-off after kicking Sideris.
-The coach of AEK at the time, Branko Stanković decided not to make his remaining substitution and sent Papaioannou to play under the posts for the remaining 5 minutes of the match.
-Papaioannou kept the post intact and he even made two saves.
+The manager Branko Stanković decided not to make his remaining substitution and sent Papaioannou to play under the posts for the remaining five minutes of the match.
+Papaioannou kept a clean sheet for the remainder of the match and he even made two saves.
 On 3 November 1968 he scored the fastest hat-trick ever achieved by an AEK player within 12 minutes, in the 5–2 win against Chalkida.
-As AEK advanced in the second round of the European Cup, he scored with an impressive header, at their first away win in the institution by 2–0, for the 2nd leg against AB, securing the club's qualification to quarter-finals.
+As AEK advanced in the second round of the European Cup, he scored with an impressive header, at their first away win in the tournament by 2–0, for the 2nd leg against AB, securing the club's qualification to quarter-finals.
 After successfully leading the yellow-blacks to the European Cup quarter-finals, he scored equalizing the score in the second leg against Spartak Trnava, but the goal that would send them to the extra time after 2–1 loss at home, never came and AEK were eliminated.
-That was the greatest campaign for a Greek club at the time, in a European competition.
-On 14 May 1968 he scored another hat-trick at a Cup game against Lamia in a 5–0 win.
+At the time, it was the deepest run by a Greek club in European competition.
+On 14 May 1969 he scored another hat-trick at a Cup game against Lamia in a 5–0 win.

 1969–1971

 On 8 February 1970, Papaioannou won his team the match against Olympiacos at home, by scoring the only goal of the match.
 In the round of 32 of the Cup on 22 March, he opened the score against Panathinaikos, while also having a shot hit the crossbar, in an episodic 1–1 draw.
-The qualification was eventually decided at penalties where AEK lost by 3–5 with Papaioannou missing his penalty.
+The qualification was eventually decided at penalties where AEK lost by 5–3 with Papaioannou missing his penalty.

-On 30 September 1970 he scored 4 goals in a 10–0 triumph against the lower division side, Agia Eleousa for the Cup.
+On 30 September 1970 he scored four goals in a 10–0 triumph against the lower division side, Agia Eleousa for the Cup.
 The double-headed eagle made their highest scoring victory in the league on 4 December 1970, beating Veria by 8–2, with Papaioannou scoring a hat-trick to his former club.
 On 7 March 1971 he scored again a hat-trick against EPA Larnaca in a 3–0 win at home and three weeks later he scored another one in the 4–0 victory over OFI.
 Papaioannou led his club to the conquest of another championship, where he lost the top scorer award by a single goal from Georgios Dedes, scoring 27 goals in the league.